Purchase Order Invoice Payments

 Invoice Approvals and Discrepancies

-Department financial approvals are required for invoices related to purchase orders valued at $5,000 or higher.
-An invoice that contains a discrepancy from the purchase order requires department financial approval, regardless of the purchase order’s value.
-A discrepancy is determined at the line level and occurs when the invoice exceeds the purchase order by 10% or $250 (whichever is less).
+• An invoice contains a discrepancy from the purchase order.
+A discrepancy is determined at the line level and occurs when the invoice exceeds the purchase order by 20% or $500 (whichever is less)

 Expired Accounts

 An invoice that references an expired account cannot be paid, and an alternative account number (with sufficient funds) must be provided.
 An invoice that references an expired sponsored project account is routed to Sponsored Project Accounting to review the invoice and determine whether the account can be temporarily reopened to allow payment.
 Their deliberation is based on whether the goods/services were received within the account’s budget period.
-If the request is denied, another account must be provided by the department in order to process payment.
+If the request is denied, another account must be provided by the department to process payment.

 Overdrawn Purchase Orders/Insufficient Funds

-Responsible Office
+Office Phone